Chymyst/curryhoward/README.md

 Note that there are several inequivalent implementations for the State monad's `map` and `flatMap`, but only one of them loses no information (and thus has a chance of satisfying the correct laws).

+# What does not work yet

+Disjunction types (`Option`, `Either`, sealed trait / case classes) are not yet handled for code generation.